 Program-Specific Admission Requirements

-In addition to the admission requirements, candidates must also possess at entry to the program at least two years of full-time, successful teaching experience and/or student support personnel experience (Social Worker, School Counselor, School Nurse, Speech and Language Pathologist, and School Psychologist), and hold a valid Illinois teaching license (PEL).
-A copy of a valid Illinois teaching license must be submitted.
+In addition to the admission requirements, candidates must also possess at entry to the program at least two years of full-time, successful teaching experience and/or student support personnel experience (Social Worker, School Counselor, School Nurse, Speech and Language Pathologist, and School Psychologist), and hold a valid Illinois Professional Educator License (PEL).
+A copy of a valid Illinois PEL must be submitted.